zombocom/rundoc/test/fixtures/rails_4/rundoc.md

 ## Dyno sleeping and scaling

-By default, your app is deployed on a free dyno.
-Free dynos will sleep after a half hour of inactivity and they can be active (receiving traffic) for no more than 18 hours a day before [going to sleep](dynos#dyno-sleeping).
-If a free dyno is sleeping, and it hasn't exceeded the 18 hours, any web request will wake it.
+By default, your app is deployed on an eco dyno.
+Eco dynos will sleep after a half hour of inactivity and they can be active (receiving traffic) for no more than 18 hours a day before [going to sleep](dynos#dyno-sleeping).
+If an eco dyno is sleeping, and it hasn't exceeded the 18 hours, any web request will wake it.
 This causes a delay of a few seconds for the first request upon waking.
 Subsequent requests will perform normally.

 ```term
 $ heroku ps:scale web=1
 ```

-To avoid dyno sleeping, you can upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article.
+To avoid dyno sleeping, you can upgrade to a Basic or Professional dyno type as described in the [Dyno Types](dyno-types) article.
 For example, if you migrate your app to a professional dyno, you can easily scale it by running a command telling Heroku to execute a specific number of dynos, each running your web process type.

 ## Console